-The contours of the professional educator discipline system are established in the Professional Educator Discipline Act (Act)(24 P.S. §2070.1a et seq.).
-Under the Act, the Professional Standards and Practices Commission (Commission) has jurisdiction over all certificated employees and all charter school staff members who would be required to hold certification if they served in a traditional public school.
-The term "educator" is used here to include both certificated employees and charter school staff members.
+The contours of the professional educator discipline system are established in the Educator Discipline Act (Act)(24 P.S. §2070.1a et seq.).
+Under the Act, the Professional Standards and Practices Commission (Commission) has jurisdiction over all educators who hold public or private academic school certification, all charter and cyber charter school staff members and contracted educational providers who would be required to hold certification if they served in a traditional public school.
+The term "educator" is used here to include all individuals who fall within the Commission's jurisdiction.

 DISCIPLINARY SYSTEM OVERVIEW

 Both the Commission and the Department of Education (Department) play an important role in the educator discipline system.
 The Department has responsibility for the intake of educator misconduct complaints as well as the investigation and prosecution of disciplinary cases before the Commission.
 The Commission's adjudicatory jurisdiction is invoked with the filing of a Notice of Charges by the Department against a specific educator.
 The authority to impose discipline after charges are filed rests with the Commission.

 Filing a Complaint: